csswizardry/csswizardry.github.com/_posts/2021-02-26-measuring-network-performance-in-mobile-safari.md

 meta: "How often do you test your site in iOS Safari?
 Do you even know how?!"
 ---

+<p class="c-highlight"><strong>N.B.</strong> This article is no longer accurate,
+and changes in both iOS/MacOS and WebPageTest are no longer properly reflected.
+Let me update this article when I get chance.
+In the meantime, the particularly determined among you can probably fill the gaps yourselves—good luck!</p>

 So far this year, all but one of my clients have been concerned about [Google’s upcoming Web Vitals update](https://developers.google.com/search/blog/2020/11/timing-for-page-experience).